sirvine/.dotfiles/README.md

 * Install `colorls`: `gem install colorls`
 * Copy `~/.gitignore_global` from this repo
 * Run `git config --global core.excludesfile ~/.gitignore_global`
+* Bring over any keys from `~/.ssh` on the machine being replaced
+* Bring over any local repos from the machine being replaced

 ### Git/Github